y3ro/pause_shop/README.md

 ## License

-This plugin is licensed under the Eclipse Public License 2.0.
+This plugin is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Donations